-Ooey gooey homemade mac and cheese has met it’s match.
-Loaded with gorgeous green broccoli and topped with crispy bacon, this cheesy comfort food is ready to rock your face off.
+Bacon broccoli mac and cheese loaded with gorgeous green broccoli and topped with crispy bacon… this cheesy comfort food is ready to rock your face off!
 My family goes nuts over this easy cheesy dish!

 For a food blogger, I’m a bit hopeless.
 No matter how hard I try to be inventive for you guys, I usually wind up making the same few meals for the pilot, chickpea, and myself.
 It varies season to season, but it’s essentially a lot of the same song and dance.
 When we buy broccoli, for instance, it’s usually with a set purpose in mind: as a dunker for ginger dressing and hummus, as the star of my soup, and to pimp my pizza.

 Today I got sassy.
 It’s been far too long since I’ve made mac and cheese and the craving hit me like a mac truck.